josh-works/josh-works.github.io/_pages/recommended-reading.md

 - [Parenting from the Inside Out: How a Deeper Self-Understanding Can Help You Raise Children Who Thrive](https://www.amazon.com/Parenting-Inside-Out-Self-Understanding-Anniversary-ebook/dp/B00HZ1E5BM/ref=sr_1_1?crid=1W733XLM0RA2Z&keywords=parenting+from+the+inside+out&qid=1698413876&s=digital-text&sprefix=parenting+from+the+%2Cdigital-text%2C344&sr=1-1)
 - [the adult children of emotionally immature parents](https://www.amazon.com/Adult-Children-Emotionally-Immature-Parents-ebook/dp/B00TZE87S4?ref_=ast_author_dp) (and the other 4 books by Lindsay C. Gibson, as it feels right.)
 This book is so short it could be read in a single sitting, almost, but it's _dense_, so I wouldn't recommend it.

-### deconstructing religious shame
+### deconstructing religious and/or cultural shame

 Enough of us have been raised in religious institutions, so if that's you, there might be another layer of work to be done.
-America sorta pioneers this sense of individualistic, moralistic shame that sorta attaches itself to children being raised by parents who 'just want them to be successful'.
+America pioneers this sense of individualistic, moralistic shame that attaches itself to children being raised by parents who 'just want them to be successful'.
+Be better, work harder, achieve more, perform better.
+Earn, strive, function.

 Additionally, there's a thread for both men and women of 'the shame of not being enough' or 'not making enough of oneself based off of the opportunities one was given' or 'my parents sacrificed so much so I could have {blank}'.